Choosing the Right Trim Size and Paper for Your Self-Published Book: A Comprehensive Guide for Canadian Authors

 Cream 50 lb stock: Common for fiction and memoir.

-Groundwood stock: A budget option that replicates the feel of many trade paperbacks you’d find in a Canadian bookstore.
-Slightly rougher, more porous, and thinner than standard cream or white, it allows for lower unit cost and slimmer spines.
-Many readers unconsciously associate it with “real” trade publishing.
+Groundwood stock: A budget, lower-carbon option that replicates the feel of many trade paperbacks you'd find in a Canadian bookstore.
+Slightly rougher, more porous, and thinner than standard cream or white, it allows for lower unit cost and slimmer spines, and its higher opacity actually reduces show-through compared to standard stock.
+Groundwood is available on both IngramSpark and, as of 2026, Amazon KDP for black-and-white interiors.

 Canadian authors often overlook groundwood because it feels less luxurious than heavier cream, but it is often the most “authentic” choice if your goal is to replicate the feel of books from major Canadian publishers.